signalstoerung/reader/README.md

 ### Dev / testing

 For **local testing**, create a directory `./db/` in the work directory (Reader will store the sqlite database there), copy the sample config file into the same directory, rename it `config.yaml` and edit it as appropriate.
-Then you can run Reader with `go run .` and access it in a browser at `localhost:8000`.
+Then you can run Reader with `go run .` (potentially adding the flag `-ai=false` to save OpenAI API costs) and access it in a browser at `localhost:8000`.

 ### Account creation

 - The first time that Reader runs, it will allow anyone to create an account.
 On the homepage, enter a user name and password and click 'register'.
 Once you've done this, registrations will automatically close and nobody else can create an account.
 (I'm assuming that this is a single-user instance.)
 - *Troubleshooting:* Account creation is only open when Reader starts up and does not find a database.
 So if you started Reader and stopped it again without creating an account, registration will be closed when you restart, because Reader will have created the database on the first startup.
-Solution: set the -register flag to true.
+Solution: set the -register flag.

 ## Command-line flags

 ```
+  -ai
+    	AI headline scoring active; turn off for testing to avoid charges (default true)
   -config string
     	File path to a yaml config file (default "./db/config.yaml")
-  -context string
-    	File path to a text file describing the news context (default "./db/newscontext.txt")
   -db string
     	File path to sqlite database (default "./db/reader.db")
   -debug
     	Activate debug options and logging
+  -promptfile string
+    	File containing the GPT prompt for headline scoring (default "db/gpt-prompt.txt")
   -register
     	Allow registration once at startup
 ```